How To Keep Your Tent Cool In Hot Weather

 8. Bring Light-Colored Clothes

-Like color of tent affects heat inside the camp and similarly, wearing light-colored and lightweight clothes keeps your body cool well throughout.
+The color of the tent affects heat inside the camp and similarly, wearing light-colored and lightweight clothes keeps your body cool well throughout.
 You should bring simple clothes that actually keep you comfortable even in the summer.
 In comparison, if you have packed black-colored clothes then you will drench in sweat.

 This is also a simple trick to keep yourself safe from warm weather.
-However, it does not affect the temperature of tent but it works to feel you better.
+However, it does not affect the temperature of the tent but it works to feel better.
 Therefore, we suggest you wear white-colored dresses that are made of lightweight and breathable materials.

 9. Create Maximum Ventilation

-Creating maximum ventilation allows fast airflow that mainly results in removing heat from tent.
+Creating maximum ventilation allows fast airflow that mainly results in removing heat from the tent.
 A spacious tent with a high ceiling can do the trick for you as it usually has more space for ventilation.
 However, you should make use of air for proper ventilation.

 To keep maximum air circulation in your tent, you could open the doors, vents, and rain flaps.
 You should use only the breathable mesh walls of the tent so that you would not encounter insects.
 In this way, you will be getting ventilation with safety.